-WHY IS CRITICAL THINKING AND CRITICAL LITERACY IMPORTANT?
+WHY ARE CRITICAL THINKING AND CRITICAL LITERACY IMPORTANT?

-Critical thinking helps students focus on developing their ability to reason, analyze, evaluate, and create in a way that expresses their thoughts, feelings and actions in a reasoned and clear manner.
+Critical thinking helps students focus on developing their ability to reason, analyze, evaluate, and create in a way that expresses their thoughts, feelings, and actions in a reasoned and clear manner.
 It includes the ability to clarify problems, determine viewpoints, and distinguish between facts, opinions, and preferences.
-It is necessary for students to understanding how we interact with new ideas, what we read, view and experience is as important as what these texts and ideas are.
-When children think critically, they ask questions, discuss ideas and opinions, and identify the message of the author or artist and why he or she is communicating it.
+It is necessary for students to understand that how we interact with new ideas and the texts we read, view, and experience is as important as what these texts and ideas are.
+When children think critically, they ask questions, discuss ideas and opinions, and identify the authors’/artists’ message and why they are communicating it.

 Critical literacy involves questioning our own viewpoints and those of others, and focusing on social and political issues.
 Critical literacy encourages us to recognize and state contradictions and biases.
 It means asking questions that challenge commonly accepted social practices, and questioning our own understanding, beliefs, assumptions, and values.

 There are many ways to help your child be a listener, speaker, reader, writer, viewer, and representer.

 Talk to your child’s teacher.
 You can also talk with local artists, librarians, web designers, Elders and Knowledge Keepers, and others in the community.
 They can provide insight about helping your child to use language in meaningful ways.
 Here are some topics you could discuss with the teacher: